RedFireDigital/MangoPayBundle/README.md

 # MangoPayBundle
-A set of Symfony services for use in your project in integrate with Mangopay API faster.
+A set of Symfony services for use in your project to ease integration with Mangopay API.

 This bundle depends upon the [official Mangopay SDK PHP for Mangopay API v2](https://github.com/Mangopay/mangopay2-php-sdk).
 This means that this bundle only support Mangopay API version 2.